Menu

 Friday 20th December Winter Solstice Party for members & partners.
 From 19.45 Dore Old School

-early 50 attended an excellent Pie and Peas supper (thanks to our local Totley Liberty Foods).
+Nearly 50 attended an excellent Pie and Peas supper (thanks to our local Totley Liberty Foods).
 The traditional quiz, prize draw and amusing annual review helped the evening along, with much banter and Xmas cheer, a great start to the Xmas festivities.

 Tuesday 26th November William Humfrey & the development of lead smelting in Derbyshire... or Heavy Metal, Metallica and Mary Queen of Scots!
 7.45pm, Dore Old School